AideenM12/Joyce-English-School-MS4/TESTING.md

 8. Navigate to the Cart page.
 9. Click the "Secure Checkout" beneath the course description card.
 10. Fill out the payment form as instructed.
-11. Observe the checkout success page and the payment confirmation email.
+11. Observe the checkout success page with the order details

 **Expected Result:**